 Preconception Checklist: 10 Things to Do Before Getting Pregnant

-Planning to have a baby is an exciting and meaningful step in life.
-But did you know your preparation before pregnancy can make a big difference to your fertility, pregnancy experience, and your baby’s future health?
+Deciding you’re ready to welcome a baby is one of the most exciting and hopeful moments in life.
+Did you know that the loving care you give yourself before you conceive can make a wonderful difference for your fertility, your pregnancy experience, and your baby’s future health?

-This stage, called preconception, is a golden window to strengthen your body, balance your lifestyle, and prepare emotionally for the journey ahead.
+This stage, called preconception, is a golden window to nurture your body, find balance in your lifestyle, and prepare your heart for the beautiful journey ahead.

 At BloomWell, we believe every mum-to-be deserves to feel confident, supported, and ready.